FAQs

 Boise Comic Arts Festival

-Boise Comic Arts Festival is a three-day comics celebration that includes presentations, performances, panel discussions, workshops, cosplay contests, gaming and an Artist's Alley with vendors, exhibitors, local and national comic creators and a Librarians and Educators Day.
+Boise Comic Arts Festival is a two-day comics celebration that includes presentations, performances, panel discussions, workshops, cosplay contests, gaming and an Artist's Alley with vendors, exhibitors, local and national comic creators.

 BCAF is FREE to attend!